Doon, County Limerick: Education since 1924

 During these years the pupils were prepared for music exams, piano and violin.
 Plain chant was introduced and the Senior Choir was often awarded the diocesan cup for Plain Chant.
 Secondary School choirs won the National Trophy, the Pigott Cup, three times in succession in the early 1960s.
 Light operas were produced annually in those years.

 The number of pupils grew over the years.
 Free education, introduced in 1966 gave a further increase.
 New school buildings were added to accommodate the increasing numbers.
 In September 1961 the final permanent school building was opened.

 On 24 May 2013 at 7.30 pm mass was celebrated in the local parish church, to mark the closing of the school.

-St Joseph's Secondary School, Doon finally closed its doors in June 2013 following the amalgamation of St. Fintans Christian Brothers School (ERST), St Michael's College, Cappamore (Co.
-Limerick VEC) and St Joseph's Mercy Secondary School (CEIST).
+St Joseph's Secondary School, Doon finally closed its doors in June 2013 following the amalgamation of St. Fintans Christian Brothers School (ERST), St Michael's College, Cappamore (County Limerick VEC) and St Joseph's Mercy Secondary School (CEIST).